Shou/Monochrome/README.md

 ## Installing

 Just copy/paste the CSS, and layout files into their equivalent pages.
-I should upload the buttons and settings.
+I should probably upload the accompanying buttons and settings files.

 ## Disclaimer

 This is a work in progress.
 Expect a bumpy ride, for now.
+Check the source stylesheet if you're truly curious about the erroneous state this project is in.